 Deans and departments heads discuss faculty merit rankings and performance level ratings for faculty and department heads with the provost and president.
-After all APR results have been discussed with the dean, provost and president, the Office of Academic and Student Affairs sends approved APRs and merit category assignments to each dean.
+After all APR results have been discussed with the dean, provost and president, the Office of Academic Affairs and Enrollment Management sends approved APRs and merit category assignments to each dean.
 The dean provides the information to the department heads who inform faculty of performance level ratings and merit category assignments.

 Annual Performance Reports, which include a statement indicating performance level ratings and merit categories, must be signed by the faculty member, the department head, and the dean.
 These reports are placed in departmental and college personnel files.
-Only results of APR merit category rankings (not supporting documentation) are maintained in the Office of Academic and Student Affairs.
+Only results of APR merit category rankings (not supporting documentation) are maintained in the Office of Academic Affairs and Enrollment Management.

 If the faculty member disagrees with any part of the department head's or dean's evaluation, within 10 days the faculty member must request a conference which will include all parties concerned (faculty member, department head, and dean) to attempt to resolve the issue.